Pyrokahd/Fenecon-Solar-Dashboard/README.md

 - The data logging script at data_logging_Scripts/collectDataVoltageV5.py
 - the dashboard app (the files outside data_logging_scripts)

-The URLs in the config.json and the number of modules may need to be changed depending on your battery module and it's ip address.
+The IP and the number of modules in the config.json may need to be changed depending on your battery module and it's ip address.

 ![biggif_example](/screenshots/dashboard1.png)